bidah/nextjs-waitlist/README.md

 4. Install Vercel CLI `npm i -g vercel` and run `vercel login` to login to your Vercel account
 5. Run `npm run deploy` to deploy the app to Vercel
 6. Buy a domain on Vecel and add it to your Vercel project
-10. Customize Resend settings with youor Vercel Domain
+10. Customize Resend settings with your Vercel Domain

 ## OG Metadata